dgrnbrg/piplin/doc/intro.md

+# What is Piplin?

+Piplin is a way to use Clojure to create hardware.
+Using Piplin, you can describe and simulate logic using the full power of Clojure.
+These descriptions can then be compiled to put them onto an FPGA.
+Currently, Piplin is in beta and as such APIs may be subject to change.

+## For Software Developers

+Piplin is a great way for you to use your knowledge of programming, algorithms, and JVM libraries to describe the structure of hardware.
+It is useful to have some knowledge of computer architecture or digital logic circuits with registers.
+[Here is a short introduction on digital logic](http://www.swarthmore.edu/NatSci/echeeve1/Ref/Digital/DigitalIntro.html).
+I recommend skipping over the parts explaining Karnaugh maps, as Piplin does that automatically.

+Piplin doesn't do everything yet, though.
+You'll need to provide the file layer of integration with the FPGA, although this document links to a sample one.
+Also, Piplin will allow you to generate hardware that runs too slowly, so you may need to [manually pipeline your designs](http://www.cs.iastate.edu/~prabhu/Tutorial/PIPELINE/pipe_title.html).

+## For Hardware Developers

+Piplin is a pleasant improvement on Verilog and VHDL, with future potential to gain features of BlueSpec, OpenCL, and other HLS tools.
+It uses structural logic semantics to describe circuits using only flip-flops, memories, and combinational logic.
+It's primary benefits are:

+1. Piplin's powerful and extensible type system makes it impossible to write many common errors, such as connecting busses of different widths or busses of the same width carrying mismatched data formats.
+2. Clojure offers many powerful tools for organizing logic and generating complex structures.
+These let you use one language for design, high level composition, and testing, and offer a far richer syntax for describing hardware than existing HDLs.
+3. Piplin's representation of logic is simple and manipulable.
+This allows powerful optimizations, such as phase-shifted time-slicing of circular pipelines and processor stage bypassing, to be automatically generated in designs.

+If you don't know Clojure, I recommend going to the [Clojure Doc Site](http://clojure-doc.org) to learn about the language, its library, installation, and the associated tools.
+An excellent quick reference of the core APIs with examples and source code can be found at [Clojuredocs](http://clojuredocs.org/quickref/Clojure%20Core).

 # Getting Started

 I have chosen the [Digilent Nexys 3](http://www.digilentinc.com/Products/Detail.cfm?NavPath=2,400,897&Prod=NEXYS3&CFID=277304&CFTOKEN=75901224) as the initial standard platform for experimenting with Piplin.
-It has a big FPGA with lots of capacity, plenty of RAM and nonvolatile memory, video output, buttons and LEDs, USB, Ethernet, and expansion ports with a host of add-ons.
+It has a big FPGA with lots of capacity, plenty of RAM and non-volatile memory, video output, buttons and LEDs, USB, Ethernet, and expansion ports with a host of add-ons.

 The Nexys 3 uses a Xilinx FPGA that can be programmed using the free [Xilinx ISE WebPACK](http://www.xilinx.com/products/design-tools/ise-design-suite/ise-webpack.htm).
 This software works for Windows and Linux.
 To install it on Ubuntu, you'll need to Google for directions--there are many blog posts that explain the extra packages required and scripts.
 [Here is one example post](http://blog.2gn.com/electronics/xilinx-ise-14-2-on-ubuntu-12-04/).